-When you acquire assets, record them as fixed assets if they meet the following two criteria:
+When assets are acquired, record them as fixed assets if they meet the following two criteria:

 The capitalization limit is the amount of expenditure below which you record an item as an expense, rather than an asset.
 For example, if the capitalization limit is $5,000, then record all expenditures of $4,999 or less as expenses in the period when you recorded the expenditure.